 It will be a vibrant centre of activity that will co-locate student services and activities closer to the new heart of the campus, and to primary transport links.

-Co-creation will be the cornerstone of this initiative, with our students partnering with the University as active contributors and decision-makers.
+Co-creation will be the cornerstone of this initiative with over 5500 students partnering with the Project to date as active contributors and decision-makers.